LLC Description: Everything You Need to Know

 LLCs are more formal than partnerships because they have to file articles of organization.
 They are easier to set up than corporations and are much more flexible.
 However, a creditor may pierce the corporate veil of an LLC when there is fraud or if required reporting has not happened.

 If you need help with understanding an LLC description, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.